 A native of both the DC area and east-central Pennsylvania, Dr. Mitchell brings a dual background of scientific and artistic training to the table.
 As a member of EIU's theatre faculty since 2001, he primarily teaches the theatre history/literature sequence of courses in the department.
 He has published and presented both internationally and nationally in his primary area of research expertise, the plays of August Strindberg.
-He is an active director and dramaturg, participating in many University Theatre productions, including, recently, A Strindberg Café (2012), Volpone (2011) and Tartuffe (2011).
-[Production photos] Dr. Mitchell is also a proud affiliate faculty member of the Women's Studies and Film Studies programs, and remains active teaching and writing in those areas as well.
+He is an active director and dramaturg, participating in many University Theatre productions, including, recently, Lonely Planet (2014), I Don't Have to Show You No Stinking Badges!
+(2013), A Strindberg Café (2012), Volpone (2011) and Tartuffe (2011).
+[Production photos] Dr. Mitchell is also a proud affiliate faculty member of the Women's Studies, Film Studies, and Asian Studies programs, and remains active teaching and writing in those areas as well.
 He is also an affiliated faculty member of the EIU Center for the Humanities.

 For more information, please visit the Speakers Bureau Webpage.

 History of Theatre, Film, and general entertainment trends in Europe and the US in the 19th and 20th centuries History of Feminist movements in Europe and the US in the 19th and 20th centuries